Skip to content

 iPhone 16 Pro Review: The Sweet Spot Gets Sweeter

-We’ve spent the last several weeks switching between the 16 Pro and 16 Pro Max — we break down the size decision in our iPhone 16 Pro vs Pro Max comparison — and here’s the conclusion we keep arriving at: unless you specifically need that 6.9-inch display or the marginally better battery life, the regular Pro is the superior daily experience.
-It’s lighter, more comfortable in one hand, and it packs nearly identical capabilities into a phone you can actually use without developing wrist strain.
+We’ve spent the last three months switching between the 16 Pro and 16 Pro Max — we break down the full size decision in our iPhone 16 Pro vs Pro Max comparison — and the conclusion kept reasserting itself: unless you specifically need that 6.9-inch display or the marginally better battery life, the regular Pro is the superior daily experience.
+It’s lighter, more comfortable in one hand, and it packs nearly identical capabilities into a phone you can actually use without developing wrist strain by week three.

 Size Actually Matters